I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wsk/nc-wsk-pfn_wsk_socket.md

        over a connection.

 #### WSK_FLAG_STREAM_SOCKET

 A stream socket will be created that can either be used to listen for incoming connections from remote transport addresses, or send and receive network data over a connection.

+If a WSK application does not specify any of the preceding flags,
+     <b>WskSocket</b> creates a basic socket.

 `SocketContext`